-Best Angel Investing Platforms in 2026: Reg CF, Reg D, and How to Choose
+Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

-Disclosure: Cheryl Kellond is the CEO of Play Money, an angel investing marketplace compared in this guide alongside competitor platforms.
-This comparison is built to be accurate and honest, including a full section on where Play Money is not the right choice.
+Disclosure: Cheryl Kellond is the CEO of Play Money (letsplaymoney.com), an angel investing marketplace compared in this guide alongside competitor platforms.
+This comparison is built to be accurate and honest, including a full section on where Play Money is not the right choice, and Hustle Fund Angel Squad's pricing is described here from Hustle Fund's own published pricing and corroborating third-party reports.
 Startup investing carries substantial risk, including total loss.
 Private investments are illiquid and not FDIC-insured.
 This is educational content, not investment advice.

 “Am I an accredited investor?”
-That is the question that gates every other decision on this page, and most platform roundups skip it entirely.
+That is the question that gates every other decision on this page.

 Source: SEC.gov, Regulation Crowdfunding.